Alexandros Nikolaidis Image

 Niki IP Services

 Alexandros Nikolaidis is a pharmaceutical chemist and intellectual property strategist with over fifteen years of experience in patent development, prosecution, and portfolio strategy.
 He is the founder of Niki IP Services, an independent consulting firm focused on life sciences, supplements, and pharmaceutical technologies.
 Alexandros has invented, drafted, and defended dozens of patents before the USPTO, with particular emphasis on improving the stability, bioavailability, and effectiveness of creatine and amino acid formulations.
 He is also recognized for being a pioneer on the use of inorganic nitrate in the context of athletic performance enhancement.
-Alexandros holds an MSc in Pharmaceutical Chemistry from the University of Florida and is currently preparing for registration as a U.S. patent agent.
+Alexandros holds an MSc in Pharmaceutical Chemistry from the University of Florida and has passed the patent bar exam and is awaiting full registration as a patent agent.
 His research interests include the role of nitric oxide in human physiology and its potential correlation with COVID-19 susceptibility and outcomes.

 Recent Articles by Alexandros Nikolaidis